-Art was always a part of Stephen's life, but he became serious about painting in the late 1980's inspired primarily by Andy Warhol and the early work of Vancouver artist Joe Average.
+Art was always a part of Stephen's life, but he became serious about painting in the 1990's inspired primarily by Andy Warhol and the early work of Vancouver artist Joe Average.
 It was during this time that Stephen's style changed dramatically from the charcoal and pencil works to the large, colourful, and graphic canvases that he is now known for.
 He continues to explore and develop this style.

 Stephen lives and works out of his loft apartment close to English Bay in Vancouver's West End.